suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 5. Reboot the new worker node
 6. Add new IP to `machinefile` and rerun the CPI example from above

+Repeat steps 1-6 as needed until all your worker nodes are connected to the cluster and have unique hostnames.
 You now have a working Raspberry Pi cluster that runs MPI!
 Congratulations!

+Next steps: [Install NFS on your Raspberry Pi Cluster][nfs]

 ## Troubleshooting

 Here are some tips if you run into trouble:

-*Q: ssh-keygen is suddenly failing!
-What do I do??*
+**Q: ssh-keygen is suddenly failing!
+What do I do??**

 A: A big difference between Raspbian Stretch + later vs. prior releases of Raspbian is that the SSH server is not turned on by default.
 Ensure that you run `sudo raspi-config` and enable SSH through option 5.

-*Q: When I try to SSH into the worker node, I get a message saying, "connection
+**Q: When I try to SSH into the worker node, I get a message saying, "connection
     refused".
-What did I do wrong?*
+What did I do wrong?**

 A: Ensure the worker pi is plugged in.
 If it, check the ethernet port.
 Is it receiving data?
 Check the router home page.
 Does it have an IP address?
    Can you ping it?
 If any of the above fails, your worker node is not properly